AppStateESS/phpwebsite/README.md

 Flowplayer
 ==========
-phpWebSite includes the free version of Flowplayer.
+Canopy includes the free version of Flowplayer.
 Commercial web sites are required to purchase a contract from Flowplayer.
 Please read more at https://flowplayer.org/pricing/